Posts

 Theocratic Cherry-Picking

 by Neil H. Buchanan Yesterday, I discussed the Dobbs opinion (overturning Roe ) not by going back over the now-familiar ways in which it is an embarrassing piece of legal hackwork but by asking how anyone could sign their names to it -- in particular, the supposed elite conservative legal minds that the Federalist Society has been honing and hyping for years.
-The short version of that column was: "This was the biggest game of their lives, but they didn't bother to bring their A Game, because they simply don't respect the rest of the world enough even to pretend that they need to justify their power grab."
+The short version of that column was: "This was the biggest moment of their lives, but they didn't bother to bring their A Game, because they simply don't respect the rest of the world enough even to pretend that they need to justify their power grab."
 I also suggested another possibility, beyond the Dobbs 5 not bringing their A Game: They might not have one.
 That is what I argued about Antonin Scalia, and there certainly is nothing that we have seen from any of the current crowd that suggests that they are the pick of any litter.
-Today, I want to discuss how this motley crew might respond to upcoming legal
+Today, I want to discuss how this motley crew might respond to upcoming leg

 Why Did Five Supposedly Smart People Decide to Be Remembered for Dobbs Hackery?